simontreanor/Oxpecker.Solid.DaisyUI/COMPONENT_COVERAGE.md

 The following specialized/external components are not part of the core DaisyUI component set:
 - **Calendar** - Styles for external calendar libraries (requires library integration)
 - **Hover Gallery** - Specialized image hover effect component (advanced use case)
-- **Theme Controller** - Theme switching mechanism (application-specific implementation)
 - **Validator** - Form validation styling (library-specific integration)

 These are optional enhancements that require external library integration or are application-specific, not core DaisyUI components.

+---

-Actions.fs (6 components + 11 part types)
+### ✅ Actions.fs (7 components + 11 part types)
 Main action/interaction components

 **Components:**